 After investigating the missing person report, should UWFPD determine that the student is missing, UWFPD shall notify the appropriate local police departments in the region.
 UWFPD will also notify the Vice President of Student Affairs and the Dean of Students who will notify the missing student's emergency contact no later than 24 hours after the student is determined to be missing.
-If the missing student is under the age of 18 and is not an emancipated individual, UWFPD MUST notify the student's parent or legal guardian immediately after UWFPD has determined that the student has been missing for more than 24 hours.
+If the missing student is under the age of 18 and is not an emancipated individual, UWFPD MUST notify the student's parent or legal guardian as soon as possible after UWFPD has determined that the student has been missing.